This article originally appeared on VICE UK.

-It was fine before, when all anyone had to do was recline like a pregnant monarch, chain-watching old episodes of Gavin & Stacey and inching slowly towards gout.
-Now we have to do things.
-Be people.
+It was fine before when all anyone had to do was recline like a pregnant monarch, chain-watching old episodes of Gavin & Stacey and inching slowly toward gout.
+Now we have to do things, be people.
 Open emails and comprehend them and all that stuff.
-It’s a challenge at the best of times, but trying to jumpstart your brain after more than two days off in a row requires the kind of discipline that went out the window with national service and homeownership.
+It’s a challenge at the best of times, but trying to jumpstart your brain after more than two days off in a row requires the kind of discipline that went out the window with homeownership.
 It can't be done.
-Your mind is gone now – somewhere else, somewhere better, like the family dog having found a solitary space in which to die.
-This sluggish behaviour is precisely why the Tories won’t let us have a three-day weekend and, though I'm all for it personally, I can sort of see why.
+Your mind is gone now—somewhere else, somewhere better, like the family dog having found a solitary space in which to die.
+This sluggish behavior is precisely why the Tories [conservative party] won’t let us have a three-day weekend and, though I'm all for it personally, I can sort of see why.

 Some potential solutions:

 For reasons good and plentiful, January has a bad reputation as the most depressing month of the year.
 In another light, though, it is January, not December, that is the true R&R month.
 It's too cold to want to go outside and there are no social obligations to drag you there.
 Consider this a get out of public free card—bonus time in which to actually do all the things you always imagine you’ll do over Christmas, like reading a book in a chair while wearing a robe, or closing your eyes and thinking about life.

 Indeed, January is the bedtime of the soul.
 As Drake once said, what a time to leave your phone on silent, watch The Office in full (again), and only reply to invitations with "sounds fun but not for me, thanks!"